nightscout/fda-presubmission/source/01-description.rst

 Development
 -----------

-Development takes place using github, from the nightscout organization
+Development takes place using Github, from the Nightscout organization
 page: https://github.com/nightscout/.
 Modifications, upgrades, development, and issue tracking happen using the resources connected to assets shared by a community of people.
-Each and every change to the source code is tracked by git and discussed through a github pull request.
+Each and every change to the source code is tracked by git and discussed through a Github pull request.
 Upgrades are provided by providing git merge requests, often using the Github UI, by identifying the last commit hash in use, and a verified change controlled path to apply latest updates from trusted contributors.